 Eventually, Jaime was able to rally a strong, supportive team around Luke.
 Through trial and error, they connected with a neurologist and endocrinologist who were willing to start treating Luke’s Klinefelter Syndrome appropriately.
 After visiting a three day clinic with neurologist Dr. Marcus in Atlanta, the Greenes came back armed with the knowledge to see them through.
 Dr. Marcus was able to confirm what Jaime had always known about her son; he’s smart, has an average IQ, and is very capable of learning.

 At the age of 12, Luke began testosterone treatments.
 Since boys with Klinefelter Syndrome have naturally lower levels of testosterone, it’s important for their mental and physical development to receive this supplemental support throughout their lives.
 Luke began a low level of 50 mg of testosterone a month, and the results were almost immediate.
-He began to grow, to physically develop appropriately for his age, gain muscle tone, and was more able to focus.
-The Greenes continue to work with the Children’s Clinic in Colorado, using their endocrinology services to monitor Luke’s progress.
-Luke receives annual bone scans, in order to monitor the progress of the testosterone, ensuring he isn’t growing too fast.
+He began to grow, physically develop appropriately for his age, gain muscle tone, and was more able to focus.
+The Greenes continue to work with their local Beaumont Hospital using their endocrinology, neurology, and gastroenterology team to monitor Luke’s progress.
+Luke receives annual bone scans to monitor the progress of the testosterone, ensuring he isn’t growing too fast.

 I got a chance to chat a little with Luke, and while initially a bit shy, he began opening up about himself.
 His interests include Minecraft, building with Legos, enjoying sorting and lining up Matchbox cars, bike riding, and PokemonGO.
 He shared with me his favorite place to eat is Culver’s, a fast food restaurant where he always orders a burger, custard, and soda.
 According to Jaime, her son is a hard worker, who loves to help out with yard work.
 She describes him as “generous, tenderhearted, and kind.”
 He loves to fish, fixes RC racing cars, and enjoys putting things together.
 Luke is currently tossing around a few ideas for his future plans, but is considering attending college, and has a goal of serving as a police officer with the Michigan State Troopers.
 In addition to these aspirations, Luke started 8th grade in fall 2020.
 He’s also earned his brown belt in karate, and participates as a member of the Children of the American Revolution.
 Luke spends time volunteering at church, and is often asked for help by others, who recognize his reliability and responsibility to finish jobs.